conveyal/r5/README.md

 R<sup>5</sup> grew out of several open-source projects.
 The focus on analytic applications, and the core development team behind R<sup>5</sup>, came from [OpenTripPlanner](http://opentripplanner.org).
 Many of the algorithms, as well as the name, came from [r4](https://github.com/bliksemlabs/rrrr).

+## Building a network

+R5 is developed primarily as a routing library for use in other projects (Conveyal Analysis, Modeify etc.) However for testing purposes there are commands to build a network and provide basic routing and visualization of network structure in a web interface.
+To build a network, place one or more GTFS feeds in a directory together with an OSM PBF file covering the same region.
+Then run `com.conveyal.r5.R5Main point --build /Users/me/path/to/inputs`, using the -Xmx switch to give the JVM a GB or two of memory if possible.
+This will create a file called `network.dat` in the same directory as the input files.
+Then run `com.conveyal.r5.R5Main point --graphs /path/to/input/files` to start up the web server.
+The routing interface should then be available at `http://localhost:8080/`, a somewhat more advanced interface at `http://localhost:8080/new.html` and a vector-based visualization for examining the contents of the network at `http://localhost:8080/debug.html`.
+For the debug visualization, you will need to zoom in fairly close before edges are loaded.

 ## Performing a Release

 We are not currently using the Maven release plugin.
 To do so, we'd have to make R5 depend only on non-SNAPSHOT repos.
 Anyway, we don't want to perform releases from our local machines and prefer to let Travis CI do this.
 It provides a consistent build environment and there is no risk of stray local commits getting into a release.